kevinrussel/Emotonal_Stock_Trader/README.md

 happening.
 There are a few kinks I need to work out, such as submitting price orders rather than share orders.
 Because in my mind, every buy or sell I do will be with $1000 ( an arbritary num I decided).
 I also thought about it, and I don't know if news bias between different news site would be a good thing to use because I worry that markets will already resolve themselves before I get the three different news confirmations.
 So I might do every single news article.
 But I do think that I will be doing an almost day trading but will have a max of two trades of a certain stock per day.
 Maybe, just maybe.
 Anyway.
 Off to continue with my work. cheers!

+entry #10) oct/8/24
+There is a lot of issues that are still in the air, but I have made some progress on getting the news article aspect of my project.
+There is a news website called NewsApi, which could be a good source, however the problem righ now is that 1)I do more api call's then the free teir and the next teir is like $1000 a month for like half a million api calls,2) It has a 24 hours news delay so that's not good.
+Another idea is to use Microsoft power automate, so will look into that.
+Anyway, it is what it is.
+Will come back if I finish my work for the day.